eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 ### 3.9 Interfaces

-#### 3.9.1 User Interfaces CONTINUE HERE
+#### 3.9.1 User Interfaces
-The User interfaces that will be implented are:
+The User interfaces that will be implemented are:
-- Dashboard - lists all session and makes it possible to filter sessions
-- Session Page - shows detailed information about the session and makes it possible to connect session attendants for example via messaging system
-- Login - this page is used to log in
+- Login Page - this page is used to log in
-- Register - provides a registration form
+- Sign up Page - provides a simple registration form
+- Dashboard/Start Page - lists todays schedule, current tasks, upcoming exams and overview of how many tasks are finished
+- Task page - overview of all tasks - they can also click on tasks to see more details
+- Schedule page - displays the schedule, either a daily or weekly view, users can choose
+- Classes page - users can find their classes here and click on them for more information
-- Overwiew of personal sessions - shows all the sessions a user participates in
+- Exams page - displays all exams for the current semester
+- Useful link page - all kinds of useful links for the DHBW
-- Friend List - friends can be added
+- Menu - users can navigate to all pages from there
-- Profile - makes it possible to post information about yourself, might provide messaging feature, also shows additional information about users (for example: Language, country, favorite games, etc.)
-- Settings - shows the settings
+- Settings - shows the settings where users can navigate to: Profile , Design, Push messages, FAQ and About Us
+- Profile page - users can change their profile picture, name, E-Mail, password and the Rapla link from where their schedule will be imported
+- Design page - users can choose whether they want the app design to be in light or dark mode and choose the primary color for a tailored user experience
+- Push messages page - users can choose whether they want to receive push messages from eiBoard and if so what kind of messages
+- FAQ and About Us page - users can come here for help and to find out more about eiBoard

 #### 3.9.2 Hardware Interfaces
 (n/a)

 #### 3.9.3 Software Interfaces
-The app will be runnable on Android 4.4 and higher. iOS won't be featured at the moment.
+The app will be runnable on Android 4.1 and higher, and iOS 11 and higher.

 #### 3.9.4 Communication Interfaces
 The server and hardware will communicate using the http protocol.